mikaer86/Presentation/README.md

 #### scope

-- block scope // variables being declared inside functions are locked for access inside its scope
+- block scope // variables being declared inside functions are locked for access inside its scope.

-- global scope // globla variables can be accessed and used by any functions
+- global scope // global variables can be accessed and used by any functions
-- function scope // Each function creates a new scope. and only be executed in that context
+- function scope // Each function creates a new scope. and only be executed in that context.
 #### Arrays

 - Arrays is a data structure and represents a list of elements ex. (objects,strings,numbers).